-The amendments to PFRS 7 require the Bank to disclose information about rights of offset and related arrangements (such as collateral posting requirements) for financial instruments under an enforceable master netting agreements or similar arrangements.
+PFRS 7 requires the Bank to disclose information about rights of offset and related arrangements (such as collateral posting requirements) for financial instruments under an enforceable master netting agreements or similar arrangements.
 The effects of these arrangements are disclosed in the succeeding table (amounts in thousands).

-December 31, 2021 Gross amounts Net amount offset in presented in Effect of remaining rights of Gross carrying accordance statements of set-off (including rights to set Financial assets amounts with financial off financial collateral) that recognized at end of (before the offsetting position do not meet PAS 32 offsetting Net exposure reporting period by type offsetting) criteria [a-b] criteria [c-d] [a] [b] [c] [d] [e] Financial assets SPURA (Note 6) ₽1,528,227 ₽- ₽- ₽1,528,227 ₽- December 31,2020 Gross amounts Net amount offset in presented in Effect of remaining rights of Gross carrying accordance statements of set-off (including rights to set Financial assets amounts with financial off financial collateral) that recognized at end of (before the offsetting position do not meet PAS 32 offsetting Net exposure reporting period by type offsetting) criteria [a-b] criteria [c-d] [a] [b] [c] [d] [e] Financial assets 101 101 [ ce ] [0]
+December 31, 2022 Gross carrying Gross amounts offset in accordance Net amount presented in statements of Effect of remaining rights of set-off (including rights to set Financial assets amounts with financial off financial collateral) that recognized at end of (before the offsetting position do not meet PAS 32 offsetting Net exposure reporting period by type offsetting) criteria [a-b] criteria [c-d] [a] [b] [c] [d] [e] Financial assets SPURA (Note 6) ₽1,967,022 ₽- ₽- ₽1,967,022 ₽- December 31, 2021 Gross amounts December Net amount 31, 2021 Gross amounts offset in 31, 2021 Effect of remaining rights of Gross carrying Net amount Effect of remaining rights of set-off (including rights to set Financial assets Gross carrying amounts offset in Net amount presented in Effect of remaining rights of set-off (including rights to set off financial collateral) that recognized at end of , , offset in accordance Net amount presented in statements of financial position Effect of remaining rights of set-off (including rights to set Net exposure amounts offset in accordance with Net amount presented in statements of financial Effect of remaining rights of set-off (including rights to set off financial collateral) that Net exposure recognized at end of reporting period by type amounts (before offset in accordance with the offsetting Net amount presented in statements of financial position Effect of remaining rights of set-off (including rights to set off financial collateral) that do not meet PAS 32 offsetting recognized at end of amounts (before offsetting) offset in accordance with the offsetting criteria Net amount presented in statements of financial position [a-b] Effect of remaining rights of set-off (including rights to set off financial collateral) that do not meet PAS 32 offsetting criteria [c-d]

-The amounts disclosed in column (d) include those rights to set-off amounts that are only enforceable and exercisable in the event of default, insolvency or bankruptcy.
+The amounts disclosed in column (d) include those rights to set-off amounts that are only enforceable and exercisable in the event of default, insolvency, or bankruptcy.
 This includes amounts related to financial collateral both received and pledged, whether cash or non-cash collateral, excluding the extent of over-collateralization.